FelixLoether/Resizer/README.md

-# TIP (title in progress)
+# Resizer
-TIP helps you:
+Resizer helps you:

 - generate thumbnails, palmnails, and more
 - load images from various sources

 ## Sample

-    from tip import Resizer
+    from resizer import Resizer

     resizer = Resizer({
     	'thumbnail': (50, 50, 'jpeg'),